DCOR-dev/dcor-docs/docs/sec_develop.rst

     will be cloned to (e.g. ``/home/paul/repos/DCOR``).

     In Virtual Machine Manager, add a "Filesystem" hardware.
-Choose "managed" mode and set the source path to where the repositories are located on the host machine (``/home/paul/repos/DCOR``).
+Choose "Path" driver, "Passthrough" mode, "Default" write policy and set the source path to where the repositories are located on the host machine (``/home/paul/repos/DCOR``).
     Set the target path to "/repos".

     On the guest machine, add the following line to `/etc/fstab`: